Basics of Network Visualization

 # now execute the plot

-gplot( PI_net,
+gplot( pins_pi_net,

 arrowhead.cex=0.5,

-vertex.cex = rescale( PI_net %v% "Age", 0.5, 1.5 ) )
+vertex.cex = vertex_rescale( pins_pi_net %v% "age", 0.5, 1.5 ) )

-That looks better.
+Our plot is looking better, but there is still room for improvement.
 Let’s drop the isolates (using the displayisolates = FALSE

 argument) to help with the visualization.